htrc/htrc-feature-reader/README.md

     cd htrc-feature-reader
     python setup.py install

+### Iterating through the JSON files

+If you need to do fast, highly customized processing without instantiating Volumes, FeatureReader has a convenient generator for getting the raw JSON as a Python dict: `fr.jsons()`.
+This simply does the file reading, optional decompression, and JSON parsing.
+Iterate through it as with `fr.volumes()`.
+If an advanced feature file is included, the dicts for the basic and advanced files are returned as a tuple.

 ### Getting the Rsync URL

 If you have a HathiTrust Volume ID and want to be able to download the features for a specific book, `hrtc_features.utils` contains an [id_to_rsync](http://htrc.github.io/htrc-feature-reader/htrc_features/utils.m.html#htrc_features.utils.id_to_rsync) function.
 This uses the [pairtree](http://pythonhosted.org/Pairtree/) library but has a fallback written with that library is not installed, since it isn't compatible with Python 3.